 You may be able to use this method to figure your net earnings from nonfarm self-employment if your nonfarm profits (defined below) were less than \$1,733 and also less than 72.189% of your gross nonfarm income.
-To use this method, you also must be regularly selfemployed.
-You meet this requirement if your actual net earnings from selfemployment were \$400 or more in 2 of the 3 years preceding the year you use the nonfarm method.
+To use this method, you also must be regularly self-employed.
+You meet this requirement if your actual net earnings from self-employment were \$400 or more in 2 of the 3 years preceding the year you use the nonfarm method.
 The net earnings of \$400 or more could be from either farm or nonfarm earnings or both.
 The net earnings include your distributive share of partnership income or loss subject to SE tax.
-Use of the nonfarm opmethod from self-employment is limited to 5 years.
+Use of the nonfarm optional method from nonfarm self-employment is limited to 5 years.
 The 5 years do not have to be consecutive.